fengxinming/cli-simple-progress/README.md

 # cli-simple-progress
-Easy to use progress-bar for command-line/terminal applications
+Simple to use progress-bar for command-line/terminal applications